Your brain is like a race car – it’s fast, powerful, and needs good fuel to run properly!

 Kale is the king of nutrient-dense foods.
 It contains a heap ton of vitamins and minerals that boost your brain health.
-One of these nutrients is magnesium – it helps your brain cells communicate better along with raising your dopamine and serotonin levels.
-In addition to magnesium, this is what you’ll get in 1 cup of kale will also provide you with these nutrients:
+One of these is magnesium – it promotes neuron to neuron communication, raises your feel good brain chemicals, and relaxes the nerves.
+Now, one cup of kale will also provide you with these nutrients:

 - 206% of your daily requirement for vitamin A